canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-flatmap
+use-filter

-# Exercise 15 > Use flatMap
+# Exercise 16 > Use filter

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.